Peirson

 Biography

-I am an Associate Professor and Group Leader in the fundamental neuroscience theme of the Sleep and Circadian Neuroscience Institution (SCNi).
+I am Professor of Circadian Neuroscience and Group Leader in the fundamental neuroscience theme of the Sleep and Circadian Neuroscience Institution (SCNi).
 After completing my PhD in Neuroscience at the Institute of Ophthalmology UCL I moved to Imperial College to work as a postdoc.
 During this time I also acted as technical supervisor for the quantitative real-time PCR (qPCR) facility at Charing Cross Hospital.
 During my subsequent work, I contributed to the identification of the melanopsin pRGC system in humans as well as the characterisation of melanopsin signalling pathways.
 I was appointed as a Lecturer at Imperial College in 2005 before moving to the University of Oxford in 2006.
 My work has continued to focus upon characterising the signalling pathways mediating the effects of light on physiology and behaviour, with the aim of identifying novel targets for the regulation of circadian rhythms and sleep.

 Key publications